VycktorStark/TetasRobot/README.md

 ## Boot process

 - To start the bot, run: sudo ./run.py
-- To stop the bot, press Ctrl + D.
+- To stop the bot, press Ctrl + C.
 You can also start the bot with python3 run.py

 Note: the project is via webhook, that is, you need a way to receive the request, I guide ngrok provisionally (soon I will put a function to switch between webhook and polling)